 The Zimmerman Telegram

-The Zimmermann Telegram was a telegram sent from the German Foreign Minister Arthur Zimmermann to the Mexican government.
-The Germans were trying to get Mexico to join the war and help them defeat America, should the US join against Germany.
+The Zimmermann Telegram was sent from the German Foreign Minister Arthur Zimmermann to the Mexican government.
+The Germans were trying to get Mexico to join the war and help them defeat America should the US join against Germany.

 If Mexico agreed, Germany would help them regain the territories they lost to America in the Mexican-American War of 1846-48.